 Summary

-Resilience isn't about paranoia; it's about preparation.
-By identifying single points of failure and maintaining a "warm bench" of backup partners, you transform supply chain disruptions from fatal events into manageable nuisances.
+Resilience isn’t about paranoia; it’s about preparation.
+By identifying single points of failure, maintaining a “warm bench” of backup partners, and carrying targeted safety stock on critical items, you transform supply chain disruptions from fatal events into manageable nuisances.
+The cost of preparation is always lower than the cost of reaction.